Client Background

 We recommended a two-pronged strategy:

-- Entry Application: Although PRC passport holders do not require a visa for short-term visits, a formal application for permission to enter Singapore is necessary following a refusal of entry.
+Although PRC passport holders do not require a visa for short-term visits, a formal application for permission to enter Singapore is typically required following a refusal of entry.
 We guided the client through this process with clear justification and supporting evidence.

-- Employment Pass Application: In parallel, we initiated a new EP application, which provided additional support for the entry application.
-We prepared a strong justification and included documentation that demonstrated the legitimacy of the role, the company’s structure, and the necessity of his presence in Singapore.
+In parallel, we initiated a fresh EP application, which supported the entry application.
+We prepared a clear justification and included documentation demonstrating the legitimacy of the role, the company’s structure, and the necessity of his presence in Singapore.

-For a step-by-step guide on structuring Employment Pass applications and understanding MOM’s evaluation process, visit our Employment Pass Guide.
+For a step-by-step guide on structuring Employment Pass applications and understanding MOM’s evaluation approach, visit our Employment Pass Guide.

 The Outcome